ongas/hs-price-tracker/price_tracker_developer_guide.md

 **Product URLs and Price Line Items:**
 - The input URL is a listing/search page; each line item has a unique product URL.
 - Extraction of the seller URL is always from the offers list in the hydration data for the specific product page, not from the listing page.
-- Only the first 10 offers are considered for price and seller URL extraction, as per business logic and test coverage.
+- Only the *current* offers are considered for price and seller URL extraction, as per business logic and test coverage.

 **Outstanding Issues & Resolved Problems (BuyWisely):**
 - See previous sections for general issues.
 BuyWisely-specific issues and resolutions are tracked here as needed.